-Not all of the best restaurants in NYC for dates are pricey and hard to book—there are just as many budget-friendly first-date restaurants as there are splurgeworthy dinners for an anniversary, birthday or just a special Saturday night out.
-Use our guide to find the most romantic restaurants in NYC for you and your boo, then grab after-dinner drinks at one of the most romantic bars.
-Do you want more great stories about things to do, where to eat, what to watch, and where to party?
-Obviously you do, follow Time Out New York on Facebook for the good stuff.
+Going out to eat with your honey is probably one of the best date ideas in NYC.
+And not all of the most romantic restaurants in the city are pricey and hard to book—there are just as many budget-friendly first-date restaurants as there are splurgeworthy dinners for an anniversary, birthday or just a special Saturday night out.
+Use our guide to find the most romantic restaurants for you and your boo, then grab after-dinner drinks at one of the most romantic bars.

 RECOMMENDED: Full guide to the best restaurants in NYC

 Most romantic restaurants in NYC

 Many people consider the River Café to be the best restaurant in Brooklyn, and it is probably the most expensive.
 The romantic waterside eatery, which could easily skate by on its gorgeous views of downtown Manhattan, has spawned a long roster of great chefs, including Charlie Palmer (Aureole), David Burke (davidburke & donatella) and Rick Moonen (RM, Oceana).
 Current chef Brad Steelman lives up to his predecessors with two exquisite prix-fixe menus: three courses (you choose) or six courses (he chooses).
 Stellar dishes include fresh oysters with lemon pepper granita, rack of lamb or lobster specials.
 For dessert, few can resist the chocolate marquise Brooklyn Bridge, shaped like its sparkling namesake.